Quick Summary

 Output Enrichment

 The IMO code returned in the output may be different from any IMO code that was sent in the input payload.
+This is normal—Suki uses the most accurate code based on the conversation content.

 Handling Reambient Scenarios

-Because sessions do not inherit context, you must provide the complete and current list of all relevant diagnoses for each new session.
-This includes:- Diagnoses that were modified by the end user.
+In reambient scenarios, where a single patient encounter involves multiple recording sessions, understanding how context is managed is critical.
+Your Responsibilities: Because sessions don’t inherit context, you must provide the complete list of all relevant diagnoses for each new session.
+This includes:- Modified diagnoses: Any diagnoses that were changed by the provider in previous sessions

-- Any newly added diagnoses.
+- New diagnoses: Any newly added diagnoses from previous sessions

 FAQs

-1. How does the system handle reambient scenarios?
+How does the system handle reambient scenarios?

-1. How does the system handle reambient scenarios?
+How does the system handle reambient scenarios?

 In reambient scenarios, the system does not automatically carry forward diagnoses from previous sessions.
 You must provide the complete and current list of all relevant diagnoses for each new session.

-2. How does the system handle non-ICD10 codes?
+How does the system handle non-ICD10 codes?

-2. How does the system handle non-ICD10 codes?
+How does the system handle non-ICD10 codes?

 The system uses IMO APIs to find the best possible ICD10 code equivalent for non-ICD10 codes.
+If a code cannot be mapped, that diagnosis is skipped.

 The system normalizes all codes to ICD10 before processing.
+ICD10 is used as the source of truth for all diagnosis operations.

 The system deduplicates diagnoses based on the ICD10 code.
+Diagnoses with the same ICD10 code are merged, and their notes are combined.